Dell PowerEdge Servers Comparison Chart

 We’re writing this blog and this Dell PowerEdge server comparison chart to shed some light on Dell servers specifically, and their key features.

 What Types of Server Verticals?

 The Dell PowerEdge line of servers is the most popular.
 Dell PowerEdge servers are currently in their 14th generation.
 While very few 14th gen servers are currently available for resale in the secondary market, 11th and 12th gen servers represent the largest verticals in the secondary market (refurbished servers).

 Below is a comparison table for some of the most popular Dell PowerEdge servers:

 Dell has expanded its server capabilities for defined software, edge, as well as high-performance computing.
 All PowerEdge servers are industry-leading, and are considered the bedrock of modern data centers.

-The Dell PowerEdge R420 is a 12th gen, Intel-based, two-socket, 1U rack server with internal expandability for dense workloads.
+The Dell PowerEdge R420 Servers are 12th gen, Intel-based, two-socket, 1U rack servers with internal expandability for dense workloads.
 The four-bay version of the R420 supports Large Form Factor (LFF) drives (i.e. 3.5”), while the eight-bay version supports Small Form Factor (SFF) drives (i.e. 2.5”).